What Is Subdivision in Music? (Simple Definition + Examples)

 Eighth Notes (The First Subdivision)

-Here, we divide each quarter note beat into two equal parts.
+Each quarter-note beat divides into two equal parts.

-- How it sounds: The notes happen on the CLICK and exactly halfway between the clicks.
+- How it sounds: The notes happen on the CLICK and exactly halfway between clicks.

 - How you count: "1 - and - 2 - and - 3 - and - 4 - and"